Over the past months and weeks, we learn about two significant stablecoin that fall on blockchain Algorand.

 You can not pay someone a salary in Bitcoin or Alogs, if the purchasing power of such value is constantly changing, at least few will accept such a solution.
 Cryptocurrency volatility also excludes (or hinders) blockchain-based loans and the construction of smart contracts that require price stability.

-There is a large number of users who do not want to speculate on the price, and this will be for them an entry barrier that will effectively deter them from the crypto world.
-I know a lot of such people around me.
+There is a large crowd of users who do not want to speculate on the price, and it will be an entry barrier for them that will effectively scare them away from the crypto world.
+I myself know a lot of such people in my surroundings.

 The idea of cryptocurrency with a stable price has been discussed for a long time.
 On this topic studies were written by Vitalik Buterin back in 2014 ..